mpdf/mpdf.github.io/reference/mpdf-functions/setwatermarktext.md

 : This parameter defines the text to use for the watermark.
 The text should be UTF-8 encoded, but should not contain HTML mark-up tags.

+  Since 8.2.0 the value can be an instance of <a href="{{ "/reference/mpdf-classes/watermark.html" | prepend: site.baseurl }}">\Mpdf\WatermarkText</a> class.
+Its properties then overwrite internal watermark variables.

   If the text is blank, it will clear the watermark text, so nothing appears.